jusinowicz/calanda_range_shifts/README.md

 3. Dispersal kernels that are based on the WALD approach (see code for references)
 4. Analysis of persistence with dispersal kernels that vary in space (i.e. are per-site dispersal kernels).

+NOTE: calanda_pop_krigALL_prob_wald2.R is the cleaner version of the code, where all of the statistical exploration has been removed.
+The original file, calanda_pop_krigALL_prob_wald.R, is most useful for looking at the statistical analyses of demographic parameters.